NZ Herald

 Advertise with NZME.

-The party won six of the seven Māori electorate seats at the last election, and was riding high in the polls at the start of this year, thanks in part to the surge in support for the party-backed Toitū Te Tiriti movement which opposed the Treaty Principles Bill.
+The party won six of the seven Māori electorate seats at the last election, and was riding high in the polls at the start of this year, thanks in part to the surge in support for the party-backed Toitū Te Tiriti movement that opposed the Treaty Principles Bill.

 However, the poll suggests the infighting has done significant damage to the party and could influence voter choices at next year’s election.